CrowdWare/shift/announcement.md

 ![logo](./images/logo.png "logo")

-# Introducing Shift: A New Era of Decentralized Social Media
+# Introducing SHIFT - A New Era of Decentralized Social Media

 We're excited to announce the upcoming alpha release of Shift, a revolutionary approach to decentralized social networking.
 This innovative platform aims to create a social network free from advertisements, censorship, and the constraints of traditional social media.